chicio/RangeUISlider/README.md

 ### Usage

 You can use RangeUISlider in two ways: in interface builder (thanks to` @IBDesignable` and `@IBInspectable`) or programmatically.
-You can then use the `RangeUISliderDelegate` protocol to get the values of the slider.
+Then you can use the `RangeUISliderDelegate` protocol to get the values of the slider.

 #### Interface builder
  - drag a UIView into you storyboard